Big central banks hike again with end of tightening in sight

 10) JAPAN

-The Bank of Japan, the world's most dovish major central bank kept its interest rate target at -0.1%, but shook markets by making its yield curve control policy more flexible.
+The Bank of Japan, the world's most dovish major central bank, kept its interest rate target at -0.1% in July, but shook markets by making its yield curve control policy more flexible.

 The central bank kept its implicit cap on the 10-year bond yield at 0.5% but said that would be a reference rather than a "rigid limit", and signalled it would tolerate a rise up to 1%.